Skip to main content

 Senator Martinez and his wife, Kitty, have three children, five grandchildren and one great-grandchild.
 They live in Winter Park, Florida and attend St. James Cathedral in Orlando.

-Jimmy & Lilian Maurin
+Lillian & Jimmy Maurin

 Read About